Mental Health Facilities Kenton, OH

 Ohiohealth Marion General Hospital Partial Hospitalization Program - 26.0 miles from Kenton, OH

-Ohiohealth Marion General Hospital Partial Hospitalization Program is a mental health clinic in Marion, OH, located at 1000 Mckinley Park Drive, 43302 zip code area.
+Ohiohealth Marion General Hospital Partial Hospitalization Program is a mental health facility in Marion, OH, located at 1000 Mckinley Park Drive, 43302 zip code area.
 Ohiohealth Marion General Hospital Partial Hospitalization Program provides partial hospitalization/day treatment.
-Ohiohealth Marion General Hospital Partial Hospitalization Program offers cognitive behavioral therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Additional services offered at Ohiohealth Marion General Hospital Partial Hospitalization Program include case management.
+Ohiohealth Marion General Hospital Partial Hospitalization Program provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Additional services offered by Ohiohealth Marion General Hospital Partial Hospitalization Program consist of case management.

 Learn More